Defamation Act 1952

 The Defamation Act 1952 (15 & 16 Geo.
 6 & 1 Eliz.
 2. c.
-66) is an Act of the Parliament of the United Kingdom.
+66) is an act of the Parliament of the United Kingdom.

-This Act implemented recommendations contained in the Report of the Porter Committee.
+This act implemented recommendations contained in the Report of the Porter Committee.
 The recommendation made by the Committee in relation to the rule in Smith v Streatfield was not implemented.

+Provisions

 Section 3 - Slander of title, etc

 See Malicious falsehood#England and Wales and Verbal injury.